Sim4n6/teleport/.github/ISSUE_TEMPLATE/testplan.md

 - [ ] `tsh` runs on the minimum supported Windows version
 - [ ] Teleport Connect runs on the minimum supported Windows version

-Azure offers virtual machines with the Windows 10 2016 LTSB image.
-This image runs on Windows 10 rev. 1607, which is the exact minimum Windows version that we support.

 ### macOS